Saxophone: Early development and adoption

 The saxophone was designed around 1840 by Adolphe Sax, a Belgian instrument maker, flautist, and clarinetist.
 Born in Dinant and originally based in Brussels, he moved to Paris in 1842 to establish his musical instrument business.
 Before working on the saxophone, he made several improvements to the bass clarinet by improving its keywork and acoustics and extending its lower range.
 Sax was also a maker of the ophicleide, a large conical brass instrument in the bass register with keys similar to a woodwind instrument.
 His experience with these two instruments allowed him to develop the skills and technologies needed to make the first saxophones.

 As an outgrowth of his work improving the bass clarinet, Sax began developing an instrument with the projection of a brass instrument and the agility of a woodwind.
 He wanted it to overblow at the octave, unlike the clarinet, which rises in pitch by a twelfth when overblown.
 An instrument that overblows at the octave has identical fingering for both registers.

 Sax created an instrument with a single-reed mouthpiece and conical brass body.
 Having constructed saxophones in several sizes in the early 1840s, Sax applied for, and received, a 15-year patent for the instrument on 28 June 1846.
 The patent encompassed 14 versions of the fundamental design, split into two categories of seven instruments each, and ranging from sopranino to contrabass.
 A limited number of instruments in the series pitched in F and C were produced by Sax, but the series pitched in E♭ and B♭ quickly became the standard.
 All the instruments were given an initial written range from the B below the treble staff to the E♭ one half-step below the third ledger line above staff, giving each saxophone a range of two and a half octaves.
 Sax's patent expired in 1866.
 Thereafter, numerous other instrument manufacturers implemented their own improvements to the design and keywork.

 Sax's original keywork, which was based on the Triébert-system oboe for the left hand and the Boehm-system clarinet for the right, was simplistic and made certain legato passages and wide intervals extremely difficult to finger; that system was later improved with extra keys, linkage mechanisms, and alternate fingerings.

-Early in the development of the saxophone the upper keyed range was extended to E, then to F above the staff; 1880s era sheet music for saxophone was written for the range of low B to F. In 1887 the Buffet-Crampon company obtained a patent for extending the bell and adding an extra key to extend the range downwards by one semitone to B♭.
-This extension is standard in modern designs, with the notable exception of baritone saxophones which have keys down to low A. The upper range to F remained the standard for nearly a century until a high F♯ key became common on modern saxophones.
+Early in the development of the saxophone, the upper keyed range was extended to E, then to F above the staff; 1880s era sheet music for saxophone was written for the range of low B to F. In 1887, the Buffet Crampon company obtained a patent for extending the bell and adding an extra key to extend the range downwards by one semitone to B♭.
+This extension is standard in modern designs, with the notable exception of baritone saxophones which have keys down to low A. The upper keyed range to F remained the standard for nearly a century until a high F♯ key became common on modern saxophones.